saadk10/fabric-a/docs/source/users-guide.rst

 `Back to Top`_

-Rotation the root CA signing certificate
+Rotating the root CA signing certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Certificates have expiration dates and eventually expire someday.
 We need a way to update